 There’s A Shout with Soloist Jennifer Holliday, The Gospel Soul Children of New York / Bishop Dr. Derek Roberts, Director, MasterVoices, Visual Art provided by refugee children and adults worldwide, through Artolution / Dr. Max Frieder, Director, Co-Founder and Executive Director Ted Sperling, Videographer Jai Izuagbe.

-Awaiting You with Soloist Mykal Kilgore, Director Ted Sperling, Videographer Vince Trupsin.
+Awaiting You with Soloist Mykal Kilgore, Director Ted Sperling, and Videographer Vince Trupsin.

-Saturn Returns: The Return with Soloist Larry Owens, MasterVoices, Director Trip Cullman, Cinematographer/Editor Sam Cullman.
+Saturn Returns: The Return with Soloist Larry Owens, MasterVoices, Director Trip Cullman, and Cinematographer/Editor Sam Cullman.

 Light After Darkness with appearances by soloists from all four chapters of Myths and Hymns: Dianne Drayse, Alonso Anderson & Roe, Shoshana Bean, Nina Bernstein, John Brancy, Julia Bullock, Anthony Roth Costanzo, Drew Gehling, Annie Golden, The Gospel Soul Children of New York, Jennifer Holliday, Cheyenne Jackson, Capathia Jenkins, Mykal Kilgore, Norm Lewis, John Lithgow, Jose Llana, Theresa McCarthy, Michael McElroy, Miles Mykkanen, Kelli O’Hara, Larry Owens, Shereen Pimentel, Nicholas Phan, Elizabeth Stanley, Take 6, Lori Wilner, and MasterVoices.